CommandersAct/Android/TCSDK/README.md

 <div class="warning"></div>

 <blockquote>
-<p>If you are updating from an old version of TagCommander you can still use old functions with TCAppVars and a list of products.</p>
+<p>If you are updating from an old version of the SDK you can still use old functions with TCAppVars and a list of products.</p>
 </blockquote>
 <h2 id="using-proguard">Using ProGuard</h2>
-<p>If your release build uses ProGuard to strip and obfuscate your code, you will need to add some configuration for Tag Commander to keep working.</p>
+<p>If your release build uses ProGuard to strip and obfuscate your code, you will need to add some configuration for the modules to keep working.</p>
 <p>Just add the following line in your proguard-rules.pro.</p>
 <div class="codehilite"><pre><span class="o">-</span><span class="n">keep</span> <span class="k">class</span> <span class="n">com</span><span class="o">.</span><span class="n">tagcommander</span><span class="o">.</span><span class="n">lib</span><span class="o">.</span><span class="n-Operator">**</span> <span class="p">{</span> <span class="o">*</span><span class="p">;</span> <span class="p">}</span>
 </pre></div>

 <h2 id="install-referrer">Install Referrer</h2>
-<p>If you want the source channel of your application in TagCommander, please point the INSTALL_REFERRER broadcast toward our receiver TCReferrerReceiver :</p>
+<p>If you want the source channel of your application in Commanders Act, please point the INSTALL_REFERRER broadcast toward our receiver TCReferrerReceiver :</p>
 <p>It's as simple as adding the following lines in the AndroidManifest.xml of your application and inside the "Application" tag.</p>
 <div class="codehilite"><pre><span class="nt">&lt;receiver</span>
     <span class="na">android:name=</span><span class="s">&quot;com.tagcommander.lib.TCReferrerReceiver&quot;</span>